Dotneteer/dotneteer.github.io/_posts/2017-01-17-vsxreloaded-part-6.md

 The `ToolWindowLoaded` event handler method takes care of applying the text settings.

+{: class="note"}
-_NOTE: In this implementation, for the sake of simplicity, you should close and then display the `GreetingsToolsWindow` to let the text settings be updated according to the current option values._
+__Note__: In this implementation, for the sake of simplicity, you should close and then display the `GreetingsToolsWindow` to let the text settings be updated according to the current option values.

 This solution requires passing the tool window instance to its UI.
 Thus, we need to modify the `GreetingToolWindow` class, too: